-Students who have an associate or baccalaureate degree from Columbia College may be eligible to participate in the Warranted Degree Program.
+Students who have an associate or baccalaureate degree from Columbia College may be eligible to receive the CCAA Lifetime Learning Grant.
 Eligible students may enroll in one course free of charge if five years have elapsed since receiving their degree, they owe no fees, and are not in default on federal aid loans.

-Students may enroll for credit or as auditors in

-courses being offered during the regularly scheduled semesters or sessions, provided space is available and course prerequisites are met.
-The Warranted Degree program cannot be used for graduate-level or online education courses.
+Students may enroll for credit or as auditors in courses being offered during the regularly scheduled semesters or sessions, provided space is available and course prerequisites are met.
+This grant cannot be used for graduate-level or online education courses.